Rush Limbaugh, the man President Obama has told you not to listen to.

 The pie has always grown.

-Folks, the stimulus package, porculus bill of $897 billion is larger than the federal budget in total in 1982.
+Do you realize, Mr. Brzezinski, folks, the stimulus package, porculus bill of $897 billion is larger than the federal budget in total in 1982?

 What is this about depravity?

-We have conditioned them not to work for themselves.
+We have spent so much money on people, we have conditioned them not to work for themselves.

-We finally got welfare reform, and the porculus bill destroys it.
+We finally got welfare reform and the porculus bill destroys it.

 We do need social solidarity.

-We need to go back to the day where everybody in this country had a real ex expectation they could experience the American dream.
+We need to go back to the day where everybody in this country had a real expectation they could experience the American dream.

 But who's killed that expectation in people?